SuperVK/sparse-image-repr-bep/bep.typ

 In the last few years, AI and machine learning have become increasingly important.
 We have seen ML applied across several domains, mainly text, image, video, and audio.
 For image recognition, convolutional neural networks (CNN) have been quite successful.
 CNNs use convolutional kernels to group pixels together, such that for a 100x100 pixel image, we do not need 10,000 weights to connect each pixel.
 These networks are designed to extract information from images, such as classification.
 This has become the de facto standard for image recognition in the past 10 years @Zhao2024 @NIPS2012_c399862d

 Recently, another model has become prevalent: the transformer @vaswani2023attentionneed.
-A transformer takes tokens as inputs; in most cases, these tokens are words.
-The transformer can predict new tokens, leading to generative models.
-It was discovered that you can serialize an image into patches of 16x16 pixels and use those as tokens to train transformers successfully @dosovitskiy_image_2021.
+A transformer takes tokens as inputs; in most cases, these tokens represent words.
+The transformer can predict new tokens, leading to generative models such as ChatGPT.
+It was discovered that you can serialize an image into patches of 16x16 pixels and use those as tokens to train transformers successfully as an alternative to CNNs @dosovitskiy_image_2021.
 Initially outperforming "classical" CNNs, later the optimizations in the transformers have been backported to CNN @liu2022convnet2020s.
 In this thesis, however, we will focus on transformers instead of CNNs, specifically the generation of tokens for transformers.

 Ideally, we can find a set of tokens that describes an image, similar to how a set of words describes a sentence or text.
 While text tokens can encode grammatical or contextual information, image tokens should capture geometric information.
 Currently, the 16x16 patches do not contain any geometrical information.
-This is reintroduced in the embedding, but the way this is done is unstable and unpredictable for any transformation done on the tokens by the transformer.
+This is reintroduced in the position embedding, but the way this is done is unstable and unpredictable for any transformation done on the tokens by the transformer.
 It also does not match the Euclidean geometry that we expect from images.
 This is also described in @dosovitskiy_image_2021, where we can see that the attention of a token is mostly on tokens that are on the same row/column axis.
 This is more likely because of the embedding, instead of the actual relevance of those tokens.

 One way to generate such tokens is Gaussian splatting.
 This has been popularized in 2023 and is being used for 3D scene reconstruction @kerbl20233d.
 By taking multiple pictures and spawning Gaussian blobs in 3D to match each view, it results in a 3D scene represented by Gaussians.
 This is done using gradient descent to train the scenes to iteratively better match each image, using L1 and SSIM loss.
 Recently, Gaussian splatting has also been used in 2D for image representation @zhang_gaussianimage_2025.
 This works essentially by taking only one image and training for that single image.
 This process works a lot simpler, as quite a few complications for 3D do not have to be made anymore.
 Besides encoding tokens for transformers, 2D Gaussian splatting can also be used in scenarios where compression is done once and decompression is done multiple times, such as textures for video games.
 Finally, 2D Gaussian splatting also has applications in super-resolution, i.e., upscaling images @peng_pixel_2025 @zhang2025image @zhang_gaussianimage_2025